DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 the latter case, ``type`` refers to that of the outer header, with the inner EtherType/TPID provided by the subsequent pattern item.
 This is the same order as on the wire.
+If the ``type`` field contains a TPID value, then only tagged packets with the specified TPID will match the pattern.
+Otherwise, only untagged packets will match the pattern.
+If the ``ETH`` item is the only item in the pattern, and the ``type`` field is not specified, then both tagged and untagged packets will match the pattern.

 - ``dst``: destination MAC.
 - ``src``: source MAC.